Business and Finance

 Rural Development Policies

-1. To focus on the framework of countryside growth so that the farmers need would properly analyzed
+1. To focus on the framework of countryside growth so that the farmer’s needs would be properly analyzed

-3. To roll out the proper planning between the cocoa farmers and nestle cocoa plan.
-For this plan a proper budgeting techniques haven been focused
+3. To roll out the proper planning between the cocoa farmers and Nestle cocoa plan.
+For this plan, proper budgeting techniques have been focused.

 Water policies

-1. They have been focusing on the proper advocate policies in order to attain the water efficiency
+1. They have been focusing on the proper advocate policies in order to attain water efficiency.

 2. They have been focusing on the proper advocate policies in order to have sustainable crosswise water operations (De Beelde, 2015).

-3. To raise awareness on improvement and conservation of water
+3. To raise awareness on the improvement and conservation of water

 Environmental sustainability policies